hungcq/knowledge-repo/IT/software-engineering-at-google/13-test-doubles.md

   - Fidelity:
     - To the API contracts of the real impl, from the perspective of the test
     - Can fail fast for unnecessary behaviors
-    - Must have its own tests to ensure fidelity.
-How: test the public API against both the real impl & the fake
+    - Must have its own tests to ensure fidelity
+    - -> How: test the public API against both the real impl & the fake
   - If fake is not provided by API owner: create your own fake by:
     - Wrap all calls to the API in a single class
     - Create a fake version of that class that doesn't talk to the API
 - *Stubbing*:
   - Usually done through mocking frameworks to reduce boilerplate (same with interaction testing)
   - Disadvs:
-    - Unclear tests: need extra code to define beha of functions being stubbed
+    - Unclear tests: need extra code to define behavior of functions being stubbed
     - -> Difficult to understand if unfamiliar with impl of SUT
     - Brittle tests: leak impl details into tests
     - -> Tests need to change following impl change, not change in API beha